-This effort, named Beacon, was announced in November 2007.
-Some forty ecommerce sites signed up, including Blockbuster, Fandango, eBay, Travelocity, Zappos, and the New York Times.
+This effort was named Beacon.
+Some forty e-commerce sites signed up, including Blockbuster, Fandango, eBay, Travelocity, Zappos, and the New York Times.
 Zuckerberg was so confident of the effort that he stood before a group of Madison Avenue ad executives and declared that Beacon would represent a "once-in-a-hundred-years" fundamental change in the way media works.

 Like News Feeds, user reaction was swift and brutal.
 The commercial activity of Facebook users began showing up without their consent.
 The biggest problem with Beacon was that it was "opt-out" instead of "opt-in."
 Facebook (and its partners) assumed users would agree to sharing data in their feeds.
 A pop-up box did appear briefly on most sites supporting Beacon, but it disappeared after a few seconds.E.

 Nakashima, "Feeling Betrayed, Facebook Users Force Site to Honor Their Privacy," Washington Post, November 30, 2007.
 Many users, blind to these sorts of alerts, either clicked through or ignored the warnings.
 And well...there are some purchases you might not want to broadcast to the world.